How the “Fundamental Monetary Constraint” affects a closed economy.

 - Reduced GDP often described by some as being caused by under consumption.
 Others describe the same phenomenon as over production.

-…nominal GDP must increase in an economy when productivity increases: As productivity increases within an economy, by definition fewer hours per worker are required for the same GDP output.
-Therefore some workers become redundant.
-In order to continue to purchase those goods/services the economy must find new jobs to provide income that will enable laid off workers to consume what they used to, plus the new goods/services provided from the new jobs that needed to be created.
-When productivity becomes more efficient “growth” in GDP must occur not because more goods/services are needed, but rather to maintain the income from workers that allows all goods to be distributed and consumed..
+Economists should consider that higher productivity can have an economic negative as well as positive effect: As productivity increases within an economy, by definition fewer hours per worker are required for the same GDP output.
+Therefore some workers become redundant without income.
+To maintain aggregate demand the economy must find new jobs to provide income that will enable laid off workers to consume what they used to, plus the new goods/services provided from the new jobs that needed to be created.
+When productivity becomes more efficient “growth” in GDP must occur not because more goods/services are needed, but rather to maintain the income from workers that allows all goods/services to be distributed and consumed.
+I would suggest that this would be an excellent topic for economists to analyze and try to find solutions to allow greater productivity without this bad consequence for distribution.

 Recessions and depressions have periodically afflicted national economies for centuries.
-The claim of this essay is that possibly the most important cause for slowing a national economy and reduced GDP can be easily understood by analysis that is usually used only when analyzing the issue of “balance of trade” among different nations in an international economy.
-An “imbalance of trade” among nations with international trade is a well known cause for discouraging flow of such trade.
-This essay will show how a virtually identical issue of “balance of trade” among agents within one nation can similarly positively or negatively affect the flow of trade among individuals in a closed economy that results in recession or depression.
-As background I will start with a short discussion of international trade economics.
-Then next discuss an important similar but unexamined issue of trade imbalance that can occur within single closed economies that can result in recessions that reduce GDP, increase unemployment and produce excess unsold goods.
+The claim of this essay is that one neglected important cause for slowing a national economy and reduced GDP can be easily understood by analysis that is usually used only when analyzing the issue of “balance of trade” among different nations in an international economy.
+An “imbalance of trade” among nations is a well known cause for discouraging flow of such trade.

 Within international trade it is well recognized that a country that imports more than it exports to other countries gradually experiences loss of reserves or “money” which historically could be gold, which gradually gets transferred to other countries that export more than they import.
 Over time, this gradually makes it difficult for the country that imports more to further import goods/services, because it gradually reduces their reserves or “money” or gold that the importing nation needs to purchase imported goods/services from other countries.
 At the same time exporting countries begin to lose customers when importers have insufficient money to purchase more goods/services from exporters.
 That is usually hardest on the importing country, but the exporting country also experiences a lack of demand for their exports that reduces their GDP.
 So both countries lose when this continues.
-What has been unnoticed or ignored from macroeconomics for a closed economy is that a virtually identical issue can occur in a single economy that can cause a recession or depression that reduces GDP.
+What has been unnoticed or ignored from macroeconomics for a closed economy is that a virtually identical imbalance can occur in a single economy that can cause a recession or depression that reduces GDP.
+In this case it is an imbalance between people who are net savers compared with those who are net dissavers.

 Mercantilism: In the sixteenth to eighteenth centuries some countries had a policy of deliberately exporting more products/services than they imported, with the purpose of building up higher reserves of money, which would make it easier to enable them to import goods.
 This was called mercantilism, which especially in the seventeenth century was considered by many economists to be the best way to build wealth for a country.
 However, this policy caused the countries who were importing more than exporting to lose reserves, which would eventually shut them from the possibilities of importing from excess exporting countries.
 As this problem was better understood, mercantilism became out of fashion, and considered unworkable international trading policy, because it eventually began to discourage international trade for both exporting and importing countries, and in some cases increased conflict among nations.

-I will explain how the “fundamental money constraint” is forcing the same mistake to occur within single economies.
+The “fundamental money constraint” is forcing the same mistake to occur within single economies.
 It is a likely common cause of past recessions/depressions–especially ones that cannot be explained by some difficulty in production.
 It also explains what is now being called by some in the present world economy “secular stagnation” similar to what was experienced in the 1930’s.
-It also explains the reason why both events were accompanied by high wealth inequality, and within a country could cause eventually result in class warfare or even civil revolutions such as experienced by France in the early 1800’s. .
+It also likely explains the reason why the 1930’s depression, and the economy after 2008 were accompanied by high wealth inequality, and within a country could eventually result in class warfare or even civil revolutions such as experienced by France in the early 1800’s.

 One important way to resolve trade imbalance for international trade is for “exporting” countries to invest their extra funds in the “importing” countries—which has two desirable effects, at least from the point of view of economic theory: (1) Investment transfers money to the importing country which enables them to continue to buy products from an exporting country.
 (2) It also may allow importing countries to purchase capital for investment hopefully to enable them to improve their production capability and therefore achieve better trade balance.